-Shannon Mustipher, beverage director and rum expert in residence at Glady’s Caribbean in Brooklyn, was well aware that she would be the first African American bartender to publish a book in a century when she debuted Tiki: Modern Tropical Cocktails (Rizzoli Publications) this spring.
+Shannon Mustipher, beverage director and rum expert in residence at Glady’s Caribbean in Brooklyn, was well aware that she would be the first African American bartender to publish a book in almost a century when she debuted Tiki: Modern Tropical Cocktails (Rizzoli Publications) this spring.
 But this self-described spiritual advisor is quick to divert the limelight’s glow in pursuit of broader societal progress.

 “Recognition is not something for personal benefit,” she says.
 “It’s to draw attention to what’s possible for someone else to accomplish.
 It’s like, we don’t get to determine when in history people are going to have anything good to say about what we’re doing.
 Maybe someone in proximity to me goes on to create something great that gets wider recognition.”